10 Inspirational Life Lessons from Spiritual Leaders

 Poverty is not just in resources, but in love as well.
 Do not just give people money; spread your love as well.

-Avoid judging.
+Her inspirational life lesson teaches us to avoid judgement.
 When you judge people, you leave no room to love them.
 You don’t have to travel around the world spreading love, show it to the people you meet.
 Show kindness wherever you go and leave everyone you get into contact with, happier.

 You don’t have to do great things, be faithful in the small things and do them with love.